RichardOtter/RootsMagic_Database_Design/Tables/NameTable.md

 | Öhring         | Ohring         |
 | Rüb            | Rub            |

-The Japanese names in my database aren't changed, so ASCIIized is not at all a correct description of the transformation.
+The Japanese names in my database are mot changed, so ASCIIized is not at all a correct description of the transformation.
 It could also involve using the normalized version of names containing Unicode combining characters.

 The columns were not populated at upgrade time, but are filled when a name is now added or edited.

 The new columns are not declared with a collation, so the indexes that exist were created using the default binary collation.

 ## Lookup Tables